Elehiggle/SimplePulsarBatteryNotification/DETAILS.md

 - The correct interface was the vendor usage page `0xff02` on interface 1 (the same interface used by the `SET_REPORT` cmd04 traffic in the capture).

+## X2 V1 fork findings

+The `feature/x2v1` fork (https://github.com/darthsoup/SimplePulsarBatteryNotification)
+adds support for the older X2 V1 dongle and documents these observations:

+- X2 V1 uses VID `0x25a7` with PIDs `0xfa7c` (wireless) and `0xfa7b` (wired).
+- cmd04 responses can arrive as report ID `0x09` (not `0x08`).
+- Battery percent and charging flag stay at byte 6 and byte 7.
+- The response may show up on a different vendor usage page than the writer handle (writes on `0xff02`, reads on `0xff01`), so separate reader/writer handles can be required.
+- A minimal warmup sequence was observed around the first cmd04 response: cmd01 (with checksum sum==0x55), cmd03, and cmd0e.
+The fork generates cmd01
+  dynamically and retries cmd04 after this warmup.
+- Some dongles prefer `send_feature_report` instead of `write`, so the fork exposes a transport setting.

 ## Differences vs. the Pulsar X3 reference project

 The reference X3 project uses a different protocol and transport: